-- Dismissal of probationary employees during the probationary period - Dismissal of unclassified employees at any point during their employment with the County - Performance evaluations, performance improvement plans, documented warnings, reprimands, promotions, transfers, temporary assignments, removal from temporary assignments, and lay-offs
+Matters where the County is without authority to act or does not have the ability to provide a remedy Dismissal of probationary employees during the probationary period Dismissal of unclassified employees at any point during their employment with the County Performance evaluations, performance improvement plans, documented warnings, reprimands, promotions, transfers, temporary assignments, removal from temporary assignments, and lay-offs Formal Discipline The County shall provide formal disciplinary and grievance procedures for all classified employees.

-Formal Discipline

-The County shall provide formal disciplinary and grievance procedures for all classified employees.
 Classified employees covered under a collective bargaining agreement shall adhere to formal discipline and grievance procedures within said agreement.
 Formal discipline and grievance procedures apply only to the suspension, involuntary demotion, and termination of classified employees.
 A grievance shall be initiated only by the affected employee.
 The employee can only file a single grievance concerning a particular disciplinary action.
-While the grievant may designate a representative at any point in the grievance process, labor unions do not have representation rights for non-bargaining unit employees, and the non-bargaining employees cannot have more than one (1) designated representative for a grievance.

-Drafting of Notice

-A written notice of contemplated action shall be drafted in consultation with the Human Resources Department.
+While the grievant may designate a representative at any point in the grievance process, labor unions do not have representation rights for non- bargaining unit employees, and the non-bargaining employees cannot have more than one (1) designated representative for a grievance.
+Drafting of Notice A written notice of contemplated action shall be drafted in consultation with the Human Resources Department.
 The County Manager or designee shall review the notice before it is issued to the employee.

-The Notice of Contemplated Action shall:

-- Specify the basis for the proposed disciplinary action. - Cite and attach a copy of the violation. - Article or section within these personnel rules and regulations - Personnel or Ethics Ordinance, other approved County ordinance or policy, department policies or procedures, or department standard operating procedures - Professional code of ethics followed by those in the same profession as the employee - o Applicable law. - Describe the factual evidence relied upon to support the proposed discipline. - Specify the proposed disciplinary action.
+The Notice of Contemplated Action shall: Specify the basis for the proposed disciplinary action.
+Cite and attach a copy of the violation.
+Article or section within these personnel rules and regulations Personnel or Ethics Ordinance, other approved County ordinance or policy, department policies or procedures, or department standard operating procedures Professional code of ethics followed by those in the same profession as the employee Applicable law.
+Describe the factual evidence relied upon to support the proposed discipline.

-- Advise the employee of the right to respond in writing within five (5) working days from service of the notice. - Specify a date, time, and place for the pre-disciplinary hearing.
+- Specify the proposed disciplinary action. - Advise the employee of the right to respond in writing within five (5) working days from service of the notice. - Specify a date, time, and place for the pre-disciplinary hearing.

-Service of Notice of Contemplated Action

-The Notice of Contemplated Action shall be hand-delivered to the employee by the immediate supervisor, Elected Official, Department Director, Human Resources Director, County Manager, or designee.
+Service of Notice ofThe Notice of Contemplated Action shall be hand-delivered to the employeeContemplated Actionby the immediate supervisor, Elected Official, Department Director, Human Resources Director, County Manager, or designee.